774th Expeditionary Airlift Squadron: Combat in the Mediterranean Theater

 The squadron arrived in Italy in March 1944 and flew its first combat mission from Celone Airfield on 30 March against an airfield at Imotski, Yugoslavia.
 It engaged primarily in the strategic bombing campaign against Germany.
 It attacked targets like marshalling yards, oil refineries and aircraft factories in Austria, Czechoslovakia, Germany, Greece, Romania and Yugoslavia..
 The squadron was awarded a Distinguished Unit Citation (DUC) for a mission against oil refineries in Ploesti, Romania, on 18 May 1944.
 Clouds that obscured the target resulted in Fifteenth Air Force recalling the mission, but the squadron and the rest of the 463d Group did not receive the recall message and was the only unit to continue on, causing major destruction to the target.
 Although crippled by intense fighter attacks, they also inflicted severe damage on the opposing air defenses.
 On 24 May 1945, the 463d Group led the 5th Bombardment Wing in an attack against a Daimler-Benz tank factory at Berlin, Germany.
 The squadron made a successful attack despite three separate attacks by enemy air defenses, including attacks by German jet fighters.
 This action earned the squadron its second DUC.

 The squadron was occasionally diverted from its strategic mission to perform air support and air interdiction missions.
 In May and June 1944, it bombed bridges to support the campaign for the liberation of Rome.
 In August 1944, it struck bridges, gun positions and other targets to support Operation Dragoon, the invasion of southern France.
 It hit military airbases, bridges and other tactical targets to support partisan forces and the Red Army advance in the Balkans.
 During the last months of the war the squadron operated primarily to support Operation Grapeshot, the spring 1945 offensive in Northern Italy.

 The squadron flew its final combat mission on 26 April 1945.
 After V-E Day the squadron transported personnel (primarily soldiers of Fifth Army) from Italy to Casablanca for return to the United States.
-By early September, the unit had been substantially reduced by transfers to other units and returns of personnel to the United States and it was inactivated in Italy with the end of Project Green in September 1945.
+By early September, the unit had been substantially reduced by transfers to other units and returns of personnel to the United States and it was inactivated in Italy with the end of The Green Project in September 1945.